antmicro/kenning/docs/source/kenning-api.md

 (kenningflow-api)=
 ## KenningFlow

-`kenning.core.flow.KenningFlow` class allows creation and execution of arbitrary flows built of runners.
+`kenning.core.flow.KenningFlow` class allows for creation and execution of arbitrary flows built of runners.
-It is responsible for validating all runners provided in config file and their IO compatibility.
+It is responsible for validating all runners provided in a config file and their IO compatibility.

 ```{eval-rst}
 .. autoclass:: kenning.core.flow.KenningFlow